alessandropedone/alessandropedone/README.md

 __Other C++ projects:__
 - Some optimization methods for real-valued functions [🔗](https://github.com/alessandropedone/real-function-optimization)
 - Parallel implementations of two kind of solvers for the Poisson equation in the unit square  [🔗](https://github.com/alessandropedone/laplacian-unit-square)
-- Implementation of a matrix class, particularly suited for sparse matrices: [🔗](https://github.com/alessandropedone/sparse-matrix)
+- Implementation of a matrix class, particularly suited for sparse matrices [🔗](https://github.com/alessandropedone/sparse-matrix)